-How we identify needs, assess and review progress How we adapt teaching to ensure access to the curriculum How we provide support and intervention for those with identified needs Identification is by the class teacher, information from transferred schools, parental information Pupils will be monitored carefully and if there are concerns then parents are requested to take their child for a hearing test.
+How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs Identification is by the class teacher, information from transferred schools, parental information Pupils will be monitored carefully and if there are concerns then parents are requested to take their child for a hearing test.
 Assessment by and intervention by class teacher with guidance from SENCo/specialist agencies If, after assessment, an Individual Record with personal targets is put in place, this is reviewed regularly / every term by class teacher and other staff supporting the children.
 The progress is shared every term with parents and pupils to facilitate lip reading Create optimal hearing environment by using noise dampening materials.
 Have clear visual aids.
 Word banks and precise teaching of subject specific vocabulary.
-Good home school links.
+Face child in every oral communication.
+Have specialised equipment for hearing impaired Good home school links.
 1:1 specialist teacher support on vocabulary and speech.
 All staff made aware of difficulty in school during high noise level activities such as playtime, dinner times, PE to ensure safety of the child.